IndrajeetPatil/ggstatsplot/paper/paper.md

 `ggstatsplot` is simple: combine these two phases into one in the form of graphics with statistical details, which makes data exploration simpler and faster.

+## Need for informative visualizations

+## Need for better statistical reporting

 But why would combining statistical analysis with data visualization be helpful?
 We list few reasons below-